alundgren/DotnetCore.Template/README.md

 Created with
 >> dotnet new webapi -minimal

+- Add one of these AppSettings (Url in dev and folder in prod is the intended use)
-- AppSetting UiUrl (http://localhost:3000 in dev) used to set CORS headers.
+- UiUrl (http://localhost:3000 in dev) used to set CORS headers.
+- UiFolder point to a static build of the SPA which is then added as static content.
+(Point to the react build folder to test embedding on localhost)
+- If neither is present it's assumed that the SPA has been embedded in the standard static content folder during the build.

 ## The SPA (react version)